 Beta testing programs can also create a buzz that gets users (and developers) excited about an impending software release.

 What do beta testers get out of the experience?

 Developers are aiming for quality software but why do users want to become beta testers?
 I mean it's hard unpaid work, isn't it?

-Allan McDougall is a research coordinator and doctoral student with the Centre for Education Research & Innovation (CERI) in the Schulich School of Medicine & Dentistry in London, Ontario, Canada—he was a beta tester for NVivo 10.
+Allan McDougall is a research coordinator and doctoral student with the Centre for Education Research & Innovation (CERI) in the Schulich School of Medicine & Dentistry in London, Ontario, Canada—he was a beta tester for previous versions of NVivo.
 I asked him to share his experiences:

 What made you want to be a beta tester?

 I became a beta tester because I wanted to find out how NVivo 10 would be integrating social media data.
 I was very impressed by the jump from NVivo 8 to NVivo 9 and I wanted to be a part of NVivo 10.
 Beta testing is an important role in software development.
 As it stands, NVivo 10 is the primary software I use for my research work.
 Being a small part of the latest release was very cool.